colbenkharrl/mattkharrl/content/about/index.md

 - I co-founded a technology startup at the age of 23.
 Thus, I am constantly riding the waves that come with learning to be a technology leader on-the-job.
 - I am a cyclist and race with a local team.
 Training, performance, and health are always on my mind and take up much of my time.
-- I am a husband and (soon-to-be) father.
+- I am a husband and a dog-dad.
 I love my wife and am passionate about the family and future that we are building together.

 **Note**: Any opinions shared on this blog are my own and do not represent the views of my employer.